Terry McDermott: Coaching career

 When Kevin Keegan became manager of Newcastle on 5 February 1992, he recruited McDermott as his first team coach.
 Together, the two masterminded a return to the top of the English game for Newcastle, which included a close run to the League title in 1996, eventually won by Manchester United.
 After Keegan resigned, McDermott stayed at Newcastle for a further season under Kenny Dalglish.
 He left the club when Dalglish resigned and his successor Ruud Gullit decided to bring in his own coach.

 When John Barnes was appointed as head coach of Celtic on 8 June 1999, he appointed McDermott as assistant head coach alongside Eric Black, before they were all sacked following the Scottish Cup defeat by Inverness Caledonian Thistle in February 2000.

 In 2005, McDermott returned to Newcastle after he was recruited by manager Graeme Souness to work as a coach.
 After the sacking of Souness in February 2006, McDermott stayed on under managers Glenn Roeder, Sam Allardyce and Keegan once again.
 When Keegan quit in September 2008, McDermott also left, along with Adam Sadler.

 On 19 December 2008, McDermott was named assistant manager of League One side Huddersfield Town, effectively becoming Lee Clark's right-hand man.
 Following the sacking of Clark in February 2012, McDermott was also sacked.
 In June 2012, he joined Birmingham City as Clark's assistant.
 On 17 February 2014, it was widely reported that he and first-team coach Derek Fazackerley had left Birmingham; this was later confirmed by the club.

 Personal life

 McDermott's sons Neale and Greg also played football, formerly on the books of Gateshead.
 He also has a daughter named Rachel.

+McDermott was head of a consortium, which also included ex-Newcastle player Alan Shearer, that owned several racehorses, including Intersky Falcon.

 On 22 August 2021, he announced that he had been diagnosed with dementia.